-The composite rating based on EL is a measure of comprehensive risk and is able to rank various infrastructure project SPVs based on their relative riskiness.
-Moreover, in its disaggregated form, this scale will be capable of commenting on the probability of default (for investors seeking timely repayment) and prospects of recovery of their principal and interest, post-default, and thereby provides incremental information to the investors/lenders regarding likely loss.
+The composite rating based on EL is a measure of comprehensive risk and a tool to rank various infrastructure project SPVs based on their relative riskiness.
+Moreover, in its disaggregated form, this scale will be capable of commenting on the probability of default (for investors seeking timely repayment) and recovery prospects of principal and interest, post-default, and thereby provides incremental information to the investors/lenders regarding likely loss.

-Unique characteristics of Infrastructure Projects and the EL Rating system
+Unique characteristics of Infrastructure Projects

-Infrastructure projects have many unique characteristics which differentiates it from a manufacturing or a trading concern.
+Infrastructure projects have many unique characteristics which differentiate them from manufacturing or trading concerns.
 The presence of these features enables a regular stream of cashflows in the projects post completion and stabilisation phase.
-They often have a nearly monopolistic market position, low pricing risk and low technological obsolescence risk.
-Further, Public Private Partnership (PPP) infrastructure projects have additional features like availability of termination payments, contractual protection through some form of noncompete clause, strong counterparty, etc. Moreover, structural features such as ring-fencing of cashflows, well-defined cashflow waterfall mechanism, low incremental capex risk, and better governance, also act as risk mitigation tools.
+They often have a near monopolistic market position, low pricing risk and low technological obsolescence risk.
+Further, Public Private Partnership (PPP) infrastructure projects have additional features like availability of termination payments, contractual protection through some form of non-compete clause, strong counterparty, etc. Moreover, structural features such as ring-fencing of cashflows, well-defined cashflow waterfall mechanism, low incremental capex risk and better governance, also act as risk mitigation tools.